 - Sub-Categories: Social Justice, Writing, Arts, Art History

 - Selective: No

 - Minimum Cost: > $3,000

-Learn about cutting-edge contemporary artists who are at the forefront of social change.
-Explore how artists confront social and political issues, shaping their work as a form of activism, criticism, or inspiration to transform the world in which we live.
+Learn about cutting-edge contemporary artists operating at the forefront of social change and explore how artists confront social and political issues, shaping their work as a form of activism, criticism, or inspiration to transform the world we live in.

 Cost and Session Information

 *Listed program costs do not include course-specific lab and materials fees.
 Learn more on our website.

 Term 2: June 19-July 1